Capitol Psychological Assessment

 2. Initial Conversation/Interview: The evaluating psychologist will meet with you and/or your child and ask questions about you/your child’s history, experiences, challenges, and strengths.
 As part of this interview, your psychologist will also assess for other neurotypes and mental health conditions- such as ADHD or social anxiety- to help rule out other diagnoses that may look like Autism.

 3. Psychological testing: Next, you and/or your child may be asked to fill out questionnaires where you/they talk about feelings, interests, or experiences.
-You/your child may be asked to participate in interactive testing, which may include doing tasks, puzzles, and games to better understand how you/your child’s brain works and better understand you/your child’s strengths and challenges.
+You/your child may be asked to participate in interactive testing, which may include doing tasks, puzzles, and games to better understand how your/your child’s brain works and better understand your/your child’s strengths and challenges.
 Testing may also include assessment of how you/your child communicate, both verbally and non-verbally, and how you/your child respond to different sensory experiences.
 One common tool used in the assessment of Autsm is the Autism Diagnostic Observation Scale, Second Edition (ADOS-2) which assesses communication and social interaction.
 The assessment itself may vary slightly from one individual to the next, depending on a few factors such as speech level and age.
 Beyond this, other rating scales, tests of learning, attention and memory, and measures of mood/personality may be administered to ensure we arrive at the most accurate diagnosis/diagnoses possible.
 Testing will be tailored to your/your child’s individual presentation and needed areas of exploration.
 Testing will take place over the course of 1-3 sessions.

-5. Collateral information: If authorized, the psychologist may gather information from family members, friends, teachers, or other relevant sources to gain a more complete understanding of you/your child’s symptoms and functioning.
+5. Collateral information: If authorized, the psychologist may gather information from family members, friends, teachers, providers, or other relevant sources to gain a more complete understanding of you/your child’s symptoms and functioning.

 Differential Diagnosis

 It is important to note that Autism testing is not a single test or procedure, but rather a comprehensive evaluation that may involve several components.
 Full psychological testing is important, because Autism is a complex trajectory that can show up in different ways in different people and sometimes, experiences of Autism can be confused with other conditions.
 For example, Autism and ADHD can sometimes present similarly, which can make it difficult to distinguish between the two.
-For example, Autistic individuals and individuals diagnosed with ADHD both may experience:
+For example, Autistic individuals and individuals diagnosed with ADHD may both experience:

 • Difficulty focusing, staying organized, or following through on tasks